eeftenslab/eeftenslab.github.io/_posts/2023-11-03-DutchChromatinMeeting23.md

 group: news
 ---

-Luuk represented the lab at the Dutch Chromatin Meeting in Amsterdam this year and presented a poster.
+Luuk represented the lab at the Dutch Chromatin Meeting in Amsterdam and presented a poster.

 <img src="/static/img/news/luukdcm.jpg" width="300">